brand-d/pytailorshop/README.md

 ## Overview

-- `main.py`: Contains an exemplary run of a few steps in the tailorshop scenario.
+- `main.py`: Contains an examplary run of a few steps in the tailorshop scenario.
+- `main_gui.py`: Launches a GUI for the Tailorshop simulation.
 - `tailorshop.py`: Contains the main simulator class.
 - `ts_types.py`: Contains classes for managing the observable, derived variables (`Tailorshop_State`) and the controllable variables/actions (`Controllable_Variables`).